Desert Film Society

 We’ve made the heartbreaking decision to put DFS films on hold until mid-May.
 This is in accordance with Governor Newsom’s guidelines stating that gatherings of people at higher risk for severe illness (anyone over the age of 60) be limited to no more than 10 people.
 If possible, we will resume our schedule earlier.
 Our intention is to show all of the films booked for 2020 but date changes are inevitable.

 We are eager to welcome you back to DFS as soon as possible.
 We will continue to monitor advice from the CDC and local health authorities to ensure we make all necessary changes to meet their guidelines.
 Hoping you & your families stay healthy.
 We will keep you posted when we have further updates.

+DFS members will receive an E-mail link on 6/6 to enable them to watch this film.
 Leila Slimani’s critically acclaimed, international bestseller “The Perfect Nanny” — aka “Chanson Douce” — is on the big screen.
-The story follows Myriam, a lawyer who decides to return to work after having children.
-She and her husband think they’ve found the perfect nanny for their son and daughter.
-But as the couple and the nanny become more dependent on one another,...
+The story follows Myriam, a lawyer who decides to return to work after having...

 On SA, June 13 Desert Film Society members will receive a link to view this film orig scheduled for May 2.
 A video introduction will feature Melissa Dollman and Devin Orgeron.